Ease of use is one of the top priorities of truck purchasers and the Iveco Eurocargo certainly delivers in that regard.

 Iveco handed me the keys to an Iveco Eurocargo 160-280 fitted with a sleeper cab and a fourteen pallet pantech body.

-Under the cab of my test vehicle was Iveco’s Euro-6 compliant Tector 7 6.7 litre six-cylinder diesel that delivers 280hp (206kW) and 1000Nm of torque from just over 1200rpm.
+Under the cab of my test vehicle was Iveco’s Euro-6 compliant Tector 7 6.7 liter six-cylinder diesel that delivers 280hp (206kW) and 1000Nm of torque from just over 1200rpm.

-The Iveco Eurocargo comes standard with a ZF nine-speed syncromesh manual transmission, however the truck I had was fitted with the optional Allison S3000 five-speed auto transmission.
+The Iveco Eurocargo comes standard with a ZF nine-speed synchromesh manual transmission, however, the truck I had was fitted with the optional Allison S3000 five-speed auto transmission.

 On the Road